FrankFundel/DistillDIFT/README.md

 We provide a well-written and documented code base for semantic correspondence, feel free to use it!

 # ToDo
-- Implement layer- and timestep- wise PCK
-    - DiffusionModel returns nested list of timesteps, layers and predicted points
+- Save features layerwise as groups and evualate them per group
+- Save results in log file
+- Make plot more beautiful

 - DistributedDataParallel
 - Try not loading onto GPU when cached